AdobeDocs/commerce-admin.en/help/getting-started/compliance-cookie-law.md

 - HTTP Only: No
 - Expiration Policy: Duration 1 year.
 Cleared on frontend when the message is displayed to the user.
 - Module: `Magento_Theme`

-#### `mage-translation-storage` (local storage)

-Stores translated content when requested by the shopper.
-Used when [Translation Strategy](../configuration-reference/advanced/developer.md) is configured as "Dictionary (Translation on Storefront side)".

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Per local storage rules
-- Module: `Magento_Translation`

-#### `mage-translation-file-version` (local storage)

-Tracks the version of translations in local storage.
-Used when [Translation Strategy](../configuration-reference/advanced/developer.md) is configured as `Dictionary (Translation on Storefront side)`.

-- Is Secure?
-No
-- HTTP Only: No
-- Expiration Policy: Per local storage rules
-- Module: `Magento_Translation`

 #### `product_data_storage` (local storage)